GioMez/Iris/README.md

   </picture>
 </h1>

+LaTeX produces gorgeous typography, and LilyPond does the same for engraved music.
+The price of admission is gigabytes of toolchain installed on every machine where you want to compile a source and, however long I searched, I never found a good web editor for LilyPond that handled compilation, font management, and preview all from a browser tab (and could run on a server of my own).

+*So… I vibe coded it.*

 Iris is a self-hosted, browser-based writing and compilation environment for LaTeX documents and LilyPond scores.
 It combines a project-oriented source editor, server-side compilation, output preview, and authenticated storage in a